antoinekllee/EdPro-AI/README.md

 # EdPro AI 📚🧠🚀

-Nexus is an all-in-one AI-powered educational tool that supports educators by leveraging GPT technology to create interactive, customizable, and engaging learning experiences for students! 🌟👩‍🏫👨‍🏫
+EdPro is an all-in-one AI-powered educational tool that supports educators by leveraging GPT technology to create interactive, customizable, and engaging learning experiences for students! 🌟👩‍🏫👨‍🏫

 ## Features 🎉